Lovisa (company): Expansion

+Controversies

 Following an investigation by the Labour Inspectorate in New Zealand in 2021, Lovisa had to pay in wage arrears to employees.

 In January and July 2022, Lovisa employees in Belgium went on strike due to poor working conditions and pay.
 Employees in the Netherlands also took action in July 2022, handing out leaflets and informing customers about poor pay conditions.